 Determination of Scenario Reserve

-GeneralFor a given scenario, the scenario reserve is the sum of:
+For a given scenario, the scenario reserve shall be determined using one of two methods described below:

-The greatest present value, as of the projection start date, of the projected accumulated deficiencies; and
+The starting asset amount plus the greatest present value, as of the projection start date, of the projected accumulated deficiencies; or

-The starting asset amount.
-When using the direct Iteration method, the scenario reserve will equal the final starting asset amount determined according to Section 4.B.4.
+Guidance Note: The greatest present value of accumulated deficiencies can be negative.

+The direct iteration method, where the scenario reserve is determined by solving for the amount of starting assets which, when projected along with all contract cash flows, result in the defeasement of all projected future benefits and expenses at the end of the projection horizon with no positive accumulated deficiencies at the end of any projection year during the projection period.

-The scenario reserve for any given scenario shall not be less than the cash surrender value in aggregate on the valuation date for the group of contracts modeled in the projection.
+The scenario reserve for any given scenario shall not be less than the cash surrender value with market value adjustment in aggregate on the valuation date for the group of contracts modeled in the projection.

 Discount Rates

-In determining the scenario reserve, accumulated deficiencies shall be discounted at the NAER on additional assets, as defined in Section 4.B.3.
+In determining the scenario reserve, unless using the direct iteration method pursuant to Section 4.B.1.b, the accumulated deficiencies shall be discounted at the NAER on additional assets, as defined in Section 4.B.3.

 Determination of NAER on Additional Invested Asset Portfolio